delaneyemoore/git-conflict-example/README.md

 # git-conflict-example
-Example project for demonstrating how to fix Git merge conflicts.
+This is an example project for demonstrating how to fix Git merge conflicts.
-This is the best.
+This is the greatest demo ever!
 I love Git demos!